4. Integral approach to human ailments

 Purifying the environment is the primary task

-In the Gaayathri mantra, "Om Bhur Bhuvas Suvah" is the first line.
-In this Bhu refers to matter, that is the body, Bhuvah refers to the Praana Shakthi (Life Principle) which animates the body, and Suvah refers to Prajna Shakthi (Awareness or Conscience) which acts through radiation.
-Hence man is made up of Prajna (awareness), Praana (the vital force) and the body (the material substance).
-The doctors should not consider only the body (matter), but should take into consideration the Praana (Life Force) and Prajna Shakthi (Integrated Awareness).
+In the Gayathri mantra, "Om Bhur Bhuvas Suvah " is the first line.
+In this Bhu refers to matter, that is the body, Bhuvah refers to the Prana Shakthi (Life Principle) which animates the body, and Suvah refers to Prajna Shakthi (Awareness or Conscience) which acts through radiation.
+Hence man is made up of Prajna (awareness), Prana (the vital force) and the body (the material substance).
+The doctors should not consider only the body (matter), but should take into consideration the Prana (Life Force) and Prajna Shakthi (Integrated Awareness).
 Prajna Shakthi is the radiation energy that promotes wisdom.
-Vibration is the expression of the Praana (Vital Force).
+Vibration is the expression of the Prana (Vital Force).
 In every action, there is a vibration which is in between the consciousness and the physical body.
 We should see that the mind is not influenced by any external 'force' but by the internal 'source,' which is Prajna or integrated awareness.